neo-lopez/private-projects/README.md

 # Private Projects
 This file contains descriptions and links to my most notable private projects.
 Please note that each project link will lead to a 404 error unless I have granted you access.
-Please reach out to me at splopez@andrew.cmu.edu and I would be happy to grant access.
+Please reach out to me at neo04lopez@gmail.com and I would be happy to grant access.
 - [Dynamic Memory Allocator, malloc lab](https://github.com/neo-lopez/malloc-lab)
 - [Web Proxy, proxy lab](https://github.com/neo-lopez/proxy-lab)

 ## Dynamic Memory Allocator
 ### Repository Access
 The full repository can be found [here](https://github.com/neo-lopez/malloc-lab).
-To request access, please email splopez@andrew.cmu.edu
+To request access, please email neo04lopez@gmail.com.
 ### Overview
 In this project, I reimplemented the C memory allocation functions `malloc`, `calloc`, `realloc`, `free` by using rudimentary functions to manipulate and store data on the heap.